 It Is Often Not Taught or Preached

-In the 60+ years I have attended worship services, I do not recall a single sermon preached on chapters 4-18 of Revelation.
+In the 60+ years I have attended worship services, I do not recall a single sermon preached from chapters 4-18 of Revelation.
 It may well be that I just don’t remember.
-But, typically, if a preacher ventures into Revelation it is to look at the letters to the seven churches in chapters two and three, or the Great White Throne judgement and New Jerusalem at the end of the book.
+But, typically, if a preacher ventures into Revelation, it is to look at the letters to the seven churches in chapters two and three, or the Great White Throne judgment and New Jerusalem at the end of the book.
 No doubt there are preachers who invest time in all of Revelation, and maybe an excessive amount of time.
 But that has not been my experience.

 Wide Variety of Interpretations

 Another factor that may keep people from reading Revelation is the wide variety of interpretations of this letter.
-Some understand it as prophecy already fulfilled.
-Some as prophecy currently being fulfilled.
+Some understand it as a prophecy already fulfilled.
+Some as prophecies currently being fulfilled.
 Others as prophecy of events awaiting us in the future.
-And still others see it as primarily a letter of encouragement to suffering first century churches in Asia Minor.
+And, still others, as primarily a letter of encouragement to suffering first-century churches in Asia Minor.
 Which of those frameworks you adopt will have a significant impact on how you understand what John was writing.

 One view that has become common in Evangelical Protestantism over the past 200 years is that believers are raptured from the world before the vast bulk of Revelation occurs.
-For those who adopt this view, they may feel like they can safely ignore Revelation since it doesn’t apply to them.
+Those who adopt this view may feel like they can safely ignore Revelation since it doesn’t apply to them.